 As for the project, if a senator happens to look like a shrieking lizard, or a lost space creature, or a freshly whacked crackhead, then that’s merely Frank’s interpretation of things.
 The reception his radio received from the airwaves of our political landscape.
 Basic gut stuff, which as we learned during George W Bush administration, is as good as anything.

-The inspiration behind these cards are the playing cards developed by George W Bush and his administration of war hawks on the eve of the 2003 U.S. invasion of Iraq.
-Somebody, more than likely Donald Rumsfeld, thought that handing out 52-card playing decks of targeted Iraqi military players ranked by card value and suit would benefit our boys, and keep them safe while rampaging a sovereign nation.
+The inspiration behind these cards are the playing cards developed by George W Bush and his administration of war hawks disseminated to our troops on the eve of the 2003 U.S. invasion of Iraq.
+Somebody, more than likely Donald Rumsfeld, thought that giving out 52-card playing decks of targeted Iraqi military players and politicians divvied by suit, and ranked by card value, would benefit our boys and keep them safe during the rampage of a sovereign nation.

-Transparency is the key.
-Data was sourced online from the websites OpenSecrets.org, Wikipedia.com, Senate.gov, and various local news websites from around the country.
-Please visit the references section onat the bottom of this page for links to all our quotes.
+We like transparency.
+Data for these cards were sourced online from the websites OpenSecrets.org, Wikipedia.com, Senate.gov, and various local news websites from around the country.
+Please visit the references section at the bottom of this page for links to all quotes.

 What factors determined card values and suits?2020-12-22T02:59:36-08:00